LotusLotus

 Kāśyapa said to the Buddha, "World-Honored One, Mahāyāna sūtras mostly state the meaning of emptiness."

-"If there are sentient beings that breach the precepts and are negligent and indolent in training and learning, they abandon the wondrous texts concerning the eternal abiding of the Tathāgata store.
-They prefer to study and learn various sūtras that teach emptiness, whether following the words and phrases, whether adding or altering some words and phrases.
+“There are sentient beings that breach their precepts, are negligent and indolent in training and learning, and reject the wondrous texts concerning the eternal abiding of the Tathāgata store.
+They prefer to study and learn various sūtras that teach emptiness, whether following the words and phrases, or adding or altering some words and phrases.
 Why?
-They say these words: 'The sūtras of the Buddha all declare no-self.'
-Nevertheless, they do not know the true meaning of emptiness and no-self.
-Those who have no wisdom pursue extinction.
+Because they say these words: ‘The Buddha’s sūtras all declare that a sentient being has no self.’
+Nevertheless, they do not know the true meaning of emptiness and no self.
+Those without wisdom pursue extinction.

-Kāśyapa asked the Buddha, "How does one leave [the view of] cessation or perpetuity"
+Kāśyapa asked the Buddha, “How does one discard [the view of] cessation [and the view of] perpetuity?”

-The Buddha told Kāśyapa, "Sentient beings that transmigrate through life and death are not in command.
-Therefore, I explain to them the meaning of no-self.
-However, the great parinirvāṇa attained by Buddhas is always in peace and bliss.
-For this reason, the views of cessation and perpetuity are destroyed."
+The Buddha told Kāśyapa, “Sentient beings each transmigrate through their cycle of birth and death without a commanding self.
+Therefore, I explain to them the meaning of no self.
+However, the great parinirvāṇa attained by Buddhas is eternal peace and bliss.
+This meaning shatters the two wrong views, cessation and perpetuity.”

-The Buddha told Kāśyapa, "I have explained the meaning of no-self to destroy the worldly self.
+The Buddha told Kāśyapa, “I explain the meaning of no self to destroy the worldly view of self.
 If I did not say so, how could I induce people to accept the Dharma of the great teacher?
-When the Buddha pronounces no-self, sentient beings become curious.
-To hear what they have never heard before, they come to the place where the Buddha is.
+When the Buddha pronounces no self, sentient beings become curious.
+To hear what they have never heard before, they come to the Buddha.
 Then I enable them to enter the Buddha Dharma through hundreds of thousands of causes and conditions.
-Once they have entered the Buddha Dharma, with growing faith, they diligently train and energetically progress in their learning of the dharma of emptiness.
-Then I pronounce to them the eternal peace and bliss and the liberation after which there still is form.
-Furthermore, there are worldly doctrines which allege that existence is liberation.
+Once they have entered the Buddha Dharma with growing faith, they diligently train and energetically progress in their learning of the Dharma of Emptiness.
+Then I pronounce to them the eternal peace and bliss, and the liberation that still manifests form.
+There are worldly doctrines asserting that existence is liberation.
 To destroy them, I pronounce that liberation leads to nonexistence.
-If I did not say so, how could I induce them to accept the Dharma of the great teacher?
-Through hundreds of thousands of causes and conditions, I explain to them liberation, nirvāṇa, and no-self.
-Then I see those sentient beings mistaking liberation for ultimate extinction.
+If I did not say so, how could I induce people to accept the Dharma of the great teacher?
+Through hundreds of thousands of causes and conditions, I explain to them liberation, nirvāṇa, and no self.
+Then I see sentient beings mistake liberation for ultimate extinction.
 Those without wisdom pursue extinction.
-Then I pronounce, through hundreds of thousands of causes and conditions, that there still is form after liberation."
+Then I pronounce, through hundreds of thousands of causes and conditions, that there still is form after achieving liberation.”

-Kāśyapa said to the Buddha, "World-Honored One, achieving liberation and command means that sentient beings must be eternal.
+Kāśyapa said to the Buddha, “World-Honored One, achieving liberation and command means that sentient beings must be eternal.
 By analogy, upon seeing smoke, one deduces that there must be fire.
-If there is self, then there can be liberation.
-To say that there is self is in effect to say that there is form after liberation.
-This is not the worldly view of the embodied self, nor is it the [wrong] view of cessation or perpetuity.
+If there is a [true] self in one, then there can be liberation.
+Saying that there is a [true] self means that there is form after achieving liberation.
+This is not the worldly self-view, nor is it the statement of cessation or perpetuity.”

-The Buddha told Kāśyapa, "It is for destroying the idea of perpetuity in sentient beings' calculating minds.
+The Buddha told Kāśyapa, “It is for destroying the idea of perpetuity in sentient beings’ calculating minds.
 The Tathāgata never enters [extinction through] parinirvāṇa but manifests entering parinirvāṇa.
 He is never born but manifests birth.
 Why?
-Sentient beings would say, 'Even the Buddha has an ending in life and has no control, not to mention us who have self and belongings of self.'
+Because sentient beings would say, ‘Even a Buddha has an ending in life and is not in command, not to mention any of us, who has a self and its belongings.’
 As an analogy, a king is seized by a neighboring nation.
-In cangue and shackles, He thinks this thought: 'Am I now still the king, the lord?
-I now am neither the king nor the lord.'
-For what reason is he in such tribulations?
-It is caused by dissipation.
-Sentient beings that transmigrate through life and death do not have a self in command.
-The lack of sovereignty is the meaning of no-self that I have explained.
+In cangue and shackles, he thinks: ‘Am I now still the king, the lord?
+I now am neither the king nor the lord.’
+Why does he have such tribulations?
+It is caused by his abandonment of self-restraint.
+Every sentient being that transmigrates through its cycle of birth and death has no commanding self.
+The lack of command is the meaning of no self that I have explained.

-"As another analogy, a person is pursued by bandits who will harm him with knives.
-He thinks this thought: 'I now have no strength.
-How can I avoid this calamity of death?'
-With such concerns about the suffering of birth, old age, illness, and death, sentient beings wish to become the god-king Śakra or a Brahma-king.
+“As another analogy, a person is pursued by bandits who will harm him with knives.
+He thinks: ‘I now have no strength.
+How can I avoid death?’
+With such concerns about the suffering of birth, aging, illness, and death, sentient beings wish to become the god-king Śakra or a Brahma-king.
 To destroy this kind of mentality, the Tathāgata manifests death.
 The Tathāgata is the god of gods.
-If His parinirvāṇa meant extinction, then the world would also be extinct.
-If it is not extinction, then it means eternal peace and bliss.
-To be in eternal peace and bliss, there must be self, just as smoke implies fire.
-If there is no self and one claims to have self, the world should be filled with selves.
-[The true] self does not invalidate no-self.
-If there were no [true] self, the [false] self would not be possible."
+If His parinirvāṇa meant extinction, then the world should also go extinct.
+If it does not mean extinction, then it means eternal peace and bliss.
+To be in eternal peace and bliss, there must be a [true] self, just as to have smoke, there must be fire.
+If there is no self and one claims to have a self, the world should be filled with selves.
+A [true] self does not invalidate no self.
+If there were no [true] self, a [nominal] self could not be established.”

 Kāśyapa asked the Buddha, "What is existence?"

-The Buddha told Kāśyapa, "Existence refers to the twenty-five forms of existence as sentient beings.
-Nonexistence refers to the state of any non-thinking thing or sentient being before birth or after obliteration.
+The Buddha told Kāśyapa, “Existence refers to the twenty-five forms of existence as sentient beings.
+Nonexistence refers to the state of any no-thinking thing, or any sentient being before its birth or after its death.
 If thinking beings could be destroyed, sentient beings would eventually be extinct.
-Because sentient beings [in true reality] are neither born nor perishing, they neither increase nor decrease."
+Because sentient beings [in true reality] have neither birth nor death, they neither increase nor decrease in number.”

-Kāśyapa asked the Buddha, "World-Honored One, if there is self, why is it covered up by defilements and afflictions?"
+Kāśyapa asked the Buddha, “World-Honored One, if there is a [true] self in one, why is it covered up by one’s afflictions, which are like dirt?”

-The Buddha told Kāśyapa, "Very good!
+The Buddha told Kāśyapa, “Very good!
 Very good!
 You should ask the Tathāgata this question.
 As an analogy, a goldsmith perceives the purity of gold.
 He thinks about why such pure gold is mixed with dirt and seeks the origin of the dirt.
-Would that person find its origin?"
+Will he find its origin?”

 Kāśyapa replied, "No, World-Honored One."

-The Buddha told Kāśyapa, "If he spends his entire lifetime thinking about the initial cause of the dirt since time without a beginning, will he find the original state?
+The Buddha told Kāśyapa, “If he spends his entire lifetime thinking about the initial cause of the dirt since time without a beginning, will he find the original state?
 He will acquire neither gold nor the origin of dirt.
-On the other hand, if he diligently applies skillful methods to remove the filth mixed with the gold, he will acquire the gold."
+However, if he diligently uses skillful means to remove the dirt mixed with the gold, he will acquire the gold.”

-The Buddha told Kāśyapa, "Thus [true] self is covered up by long-visiting afflictions.
-If a person who wants to see his [true] self thinks this thought, 'I should search for self and the origin of filth,' will that person find the origin?"
+The Buddha told Kāśyapa, “Thus [one’s true] self is covered up by one’s afflictions, like dirt.
+If a person who wants to see his [true] self thinks: ‘I should search for this self and the origin of afflictions,’ will that person find the origin?”

 Kāśyapa replied to the Buddha, "No, World-Honored One."

-The Buddha told Kāśyapa, "If one diligently applies practical methods to remove affliction-defilement, one will acquire one's true self.
-If one, having heard this sūtra, with profound faith and delight, uses skillful means, neither leisurely nor rushed, to purify one's three karmas [body, voice, and mind], for these causes and conditions, one will realize one's true self."
+The Buddha told Kāśyapa, “If one diligently uses skillful means to remove one’s afflictions, which are like dirt, one will realize one’s [true] self.
+If one, having heard this sūtra, with profound faith and delight, uses skillful means, neither leisurely nor rushed, to do good karmas with one’s body, voice, and mind, through these causes and conditions, one will realize one’s [true] self.”

 Kāśyapa asked the Buddha, "If there is true self, why it is not seen?"

-The Buddha told Kāśyapa, "I will now give you an analogy.
-For example, a beginning student is learning the five consonants in each [of the five sets], which are composed into verses and stanzas.
-If one wants first to know the meanings before one begins to study, can one know them?
-One should first study, and then one will know [their meanings].
-One should study hard and be taught by the teacher, who uses examples to indicate the meanings of verses composed of words.
-If one can listen to and accept the teacher, one will acquire understanding of the meanings of the verses and then believe and appreciate them.
-The true self is now covered up by the store of afflictions.
-If someone says, 'Good man, the Tathāgata store is such and such,' and the hearer immediately wants to see it.
-Is he able to see it?"
+The Buddha told Kāśyapa, “I will now give you an analogy.
+For example, a beginning student is learning the five letters [five sets of five consonants], which are used to compose stanzas of verses.
+If one wants to know the meanings [of the verses] before learning [the letters], can one know them?
+One should first learn [the letters], then one will know [the meanings].
+Having learned [the letters], one needs to be taught by the teacher, who uses examples to indicate the meanings of verses composed of words.
+If one can listen to and accept the teacher, one will acquire understanding of the meanings of the verses, and believe and appreciate them.
+The [true] self is now covered up by the store of afflictions.
+If someone says, ‘Good man, the Tathāgata store is such and such,’ then the hearer immediately wants to see it.
+Is he able to see it?”

 Kāśyapa replied, "No, World-Honored One."

-The Buddha told Kāśyapa, "For example, the student who does not know the meanings of the phrases should follow the teacher on faith.
-Kāśyapa, know that the Tathāgata is one who sincerely speaks the truth.
+The Buddha told Kāśyapa, “For example, the student who does not know the meanings of the verses should follow the teacher on faith.
+Kāśyapa, know that the Tathāgata is the speaker of truthful words.
 He truthfully describes the existence of sentient beings.
 You will know later, like that student who has learned [from his teacher].
-I now explain to you by analogy, using four covert analogies for the realm of sentient beings.
+I now explain to you the realm of sentient beings by four veiled analogies.
 These four are the eye blinded by a disease, the moon covered by heavy clouds, the water in a well to be dug, and the flame of a lamp inside a container.
-Know that these four analogies involve the causes and conditions for realizing one's Buddha store.
-All sentient beings have Buddha nature with immeasurable excellent characteristics, sublimity, and radiance.
+Know that these four analogies involve the causes and conditions for realizing one’s Buddha nature.
+All sentient beings have Buddha nature with immeasurable excellent appearance, majesty, and radiance.
 Because of Buddha nature, all sentient beings can attain parinirvāṇa.
 For example, the disease of the eye can be cured.
-Before one has encountered a good physician, one's eye is sightless.
+Before one has encountered a good physician, one’s eye is sightless.
 Once a good physician appears, one will quickly perceive sights.
-Indeed, the immeasurable store of afflictions covers and obstructs one's Tathāgata nature.
-Until one encounters Buddhas, voice-hearers, or Pratyekabuddhas, one mistakes no-self for self, and non-self for belongings of self.
-After encountering Buddhas, voice-hearers, or Pratyekabuddhas, one then knows about one's true self.
-As if cured of a disease, one's eye opens and sees clearly.
-The eye disease refers to one's afflictions, and the eye refers to one's Tathāgata nature.
-When the moon is covered by clouds, it is not bright and clear.
-Likewise, as one's Tathāgata nature is covered up by afflictions, it is not bright and clear.
-If one leaves the affliction-cloud, one's Tathāgata nature will be as bright as the full moon.
+Indeed, the immeasurable store of afflictions covers and obstructs one’s Tathāgata nature.
+Unless one encounters Buddhas, [holy] voice-hearers, or Pratyekabuddhas, one mistakes no self for self, and non-self for belongings of self.
+After encountering Buddhas, [holy] voice-hearers, or Pratyekabuddhas, one then knows about one’s true self.
+As if cured of a disease, one’s eye opens and sees clearly.
+The eye disease refers to one’s afflictions, and the eye refers to one’s Tathāgata nature.
+When the moon is covered by clouds, it is neither bright nor clear.
+Likewise, when one’s Tathāgata nature is covered up by afflictions, it is neither bright nor clear.
+If one discards one’s cloud-like afflictions, one’s Tathāgata nature will be bright and clear, like the full moon.
 When one digs a well, dry dirt indicates that water is still far away.
 When one gets wet dirt, one knows that water is near.
 If one gets the water, then it is the ultimate [end].
-If one encounters Buddhas, voice-hearers, or Pratyekabuddhas and learns to perform good deeds and to dig out the affliction-dirt, one will realize one's Tathāgata nature, likened to the water [in the well].
-This nature is also likened to the flame of a lamp inside a container.
+If one encounters Buddhas, [holy] voice-hearers, or Pratyekabuddhas, and learns to do good karmas and to remove one’s afflictions, like dirt, one will realize one’s Tathāgata nature, which is like the water.
+This nature is also like the flame of a lamp inside a container.
 It is useless to sentient beings when its brilliance is hidden.
-If the container is destroyed, then the light of the lamp will shine universally.
-Likewise, the affliction-container hides one's Tathāgata store, which is useless to sentient beings when its appearance and sublimity are not bright and pure.
-If one leaves the store of afflictions, eradicating them all forever, then one's Tathāgata nature will fully manifest its good appearance and radiance for Buddha work.
+If the container is removed, then the light of the lamp will shine everywhere.
+Likewise, one’s afflictions are the container that hides one’s Tathāgata store, which is useless to sentient beings when its appearance and majesty are neither bright nor clear.
+If one discards the store of afflictions, eradicating them all forever, then one’s Tathāgata nature will fully manifest its excellent appearance and radiance for Buddha work.
 It is like shattering the container so that sentient beings can enjoy the lamplight.
 Thus these four analogies illustrate the causes and conditions.
-As [true] self encompasses the realm of sentient beings, we know that all sentient beings are the same way.
-The realm of sentient beings is boundless, bright, and pure."
+As one’s [true] self encompasses the realm of sentient beings, the same is true for all sentient beings.
+The realm of sentient beings is boundless, radiant, and pure.”

-Kāśyapa asked the Buddha, "World-Honored One, if all sentient beings have the Tathāgata store, in one nature, and on the One Vehicle, why does the Tathāgata say there are the Three Vehicles—the Voice-Hearer Vehicle, the Pratyekabuddha Vehicle, and the Buddha Vehicle?"
+Kāśyapa asked the Buddha, “World-Honored One, if all sentient beings have the Tathāgata store in one nature and ride the One Vehicle, why does the Tathāgata say there are the Three Vehicles: the Voice-Hearer Vehicle, the Pratyekabuddha Vehicle, and the Buddha Vehicle?”

-The Buddha told Kāśyapa, "I should now use an analogy.
+The Buddha told Kāśyapa, “I should now use an analogy.
 An elder of great wealth has an only son who, under the care of his wet nurse, was lost in the midst of a crowd.
-As the elder is near his time, he has this thought: 'It has been a long time since I lost my only son.
+As the elder is near his time, he thinks: ‘It has been a long time since I lost my only son.
 I do not have other sons, nor parents or relatives.
-Once I die, all my assets will go to the king.'
+Once I die, all my assets will go to the king.’
 As he is feeling concerned, the lost son, begging on his way, arrives at his original home.
-He does not recognize his father's house.
+He does not recognize his father’s house.
 Why?
-Because he has been lost since childhood.
+Because the son has been lost since childhood.
 His father recognizes him but does not tell him so.
 Why?
-He is afraid that his son might run away.
-He gives him some things and says to him, 'I have no offspring, and you can be my son.
-Do not go elsewhere.'
-The son answers, 'I cannot bear staying here.
+Because he is afraid that his son might run away.
+He gives him some things and says to him, ‘I have no offspring, and you can be my son.
+Do not go elsewhere.’
+The son answers, ‘I cannot bear staying here.
 Why?
-My staying here would be as painful as if in shackles.'
-The elder asks, 'What would you like to do?'
-The son answers, 'I would rather remove filth, tend livestock, or work in the fields.'
-The elder thinks, 'This child has little merit, but I should be patient.
-I will go along with his wish for now.'
-So he then tells him to remove feces.
-After a long time has passed, the son has seen the elder gratify the five desires.
-Delight rising in his heart, he thinks this thought: 'I hope this great elder will, out of pity, accept me as his son and give me riches and treasures.'
+Because my staying here would be as painful as if in shackles.’
+The elder asks, ‘What would you like to do?’
+The son answers, ‘I would rather remove filth, tend livestock, or work in the fields.’
+The elder thinks: ‘This child has little fortune, but I should be patient.
+I will go along with his wish for now.’
+Then he tells him to remove feces.
+A long time has passed, and the son has seen the elder gratify the five desires.
+Delight rising in his heart, he thinks: ‘I hope this great elder will, out of pity, accept me as his son and give me riches and treasures.’
 With this idea in mind, he no longer works diligently.
-The elder, having seen the change, has this thought, 'Before long, he will definitely be my son.'
-Then the elder finds him and asks, 'Do you now have different ideas which cause you not to work hard?'
-The son replies, 'My heart has a wish to be your son.'
-The elder says, 'Very good!
+The elder, having seen the change, thinks: ‘Before long, he will definitely be my son.’
+Then the elder finds him and asks, ‘Do you now have different ideas which cause you not to work hard?’
+The son replies, ‘My heart wishes to be your son.’
+The elder says, ‘Very good!
 I am your father, and you are my son.
 I am really your father though you did not know it.
-I now give you all that is in my treasure store.'
-He then makes an announcement in the midst of a huge multitude: 'This is my long-lost son.
+I now give you all that is in my treasure store.’
+He then makes an announcement in the midst of a huge multitude: ‘This is my long-lost son.
 Unwittingly, he happened to return home.
 I asked him to be my son, and he refused.
-Today he himself asks to be my son.'
+Today he willingly asks to be my son.’

-"Kāśyapa, that elder tactfully entices his humble-minded son, first telling him to remove feces and next giving him wealth.
-Then he makes an announcement in the midst of a huge multitude, saying these words: 'He is originally my son who, after having been lost for a long time, has come back by luck and become my son.'
+“Kāśyapa, that elder tactfully entices his humble-minded son, first telling him to remove feces, next giving him wealth.
+Then he makes an announcement in the midst of a huge multitude, saying these words: ‘He is originally my son who, after having been lost for a long time, has come back by luck and has reckoned that he is my son.’
 Likewise, Kāśyapa, to those who do not appreciate the One Vehicle, I pronounce the Three Vehicles.
 Why?
-This is the Tathāgata's skillful approach.
-All voice-hearers are my sons, just like the feces remover who has come to know his identity only today."
+Because this is the Tathāgata’s skillful approach.
+All voice-hearers are my sons, just like the feces remover who has come to know his identity only today.”

-Kāśyapa said to the Buddha, "Alas!
-Bizarre!
+Kāśyapa said to the Buddha, “Alas!
+Strange!
 How inferior is the Voice-Hearer Vehicle!
-[The riders] are really the sons of the Buddha, but they do not recognize their father."
+[Its riders] are really the sons of the Buddha, but they do not recognize their father.”

 Kāśyapa asked the Buddha, "Why not, World-Honored One?"

-The Buddha told Kāśyapa, "By analogy, under the snow mountain, there is a precious jewel, radiating pure light.
-One who is skilled in identifying a precious jewel can recognize it on sight and seize it.
+The Buddha told Kāśyapa, “As an analogy, under the snow mountain, there is a precious jewel radiating pure light.
+A person who is skilled in identifying precious jewels can recognize one on sight and seize it.
 It is like the process of refining gold.
-When the impurities and rubbish are eliminated, pure gold is revealed, which has never been defiled by the filth initially with it.
+When the impurities and rubbish are eliminated, pure gold is revealed, which has never been tainted by the filth initially with it.
 Why?
-It is like the lamp carried by a person as he walks.
-Wherever he goes, darkness is removed by the bright light of the lamp.
-Just as refined pure gold is never defiled by filth, neither is the precious jewel.
+Because it is like the lamp carried by a person walking.
+Wherever he goes, darkness is dispelled by the bright light of the lamp.
+As refined pure gold is never tainted by filth, neither is the precious jewel.
 When moonlight and starlight shine on it, it rains down pure water.
 When sunlight shines on it, it blazes fire.
-Kāśyapa, indeed, the Tathāgata, Arhat, Samyak-Saṁbuddha, who appears in the world, has forever left birth, old age, illness, and death, and has eradicated all afflictions and unwholesome habits.
+Indeed, Kāśyapa, the Tathāgata, also called Arhat, Samyak-Saṁbuddha, who appears in the world, has forever left birth, aging, illness, and death, and has eradicated all afflictions and habits.
 He always radiates great light, like a luminous jewel, and He is never tainted, like a pure lotus flower never touched by dirt or water.
-Kāśyapa, furthermore, the Tathāgata responsively appears in the world, manifesting an ordinary body with such and such an image at such and such a time.
-He is never defiled by the filth at the birthplace of ordinary beings, nor does He experience the pain or pleasure of the world.
-The pleasures in the five desires of gods and humans as reward for merit are in effect pain.
-Only liberation is the ultimate eternal bliss."
+Furthermore, Kāśyapa, the Tathāgata responsively appears in the world, manifesting an ordinary body with such and such an appearance at such and such a time.
+He is never tainted by the filth in the birthplace of ordinary beings, nor does He experience the pain or pleasure of the world.
+The pleasures of the five desires of gods and humans as requital for one’s merit in effect are pains.
+Only liberation is the ultimate eternal bliss.”

-Kāśyapa said to the Buddha, "Very good!
+Kāśyapa said to the Buddha, “Very good!
 Very good!
-World-Honored One, I just realize that I only today actually renounce family life to accept the complete monastic precepts and, as a bhikṣu, to attain Arhatship.
-I should recognize the kindness of the Tathāgata and requite his kindness because the Tathāgata once shared his seat with me.
-Moreover, today in the midst of the four large groups, He poured the Dharma water of the Mahāyāna on the crown of my head."
+World-Honored One, I just realize that beginning today I have truly renounced family life, accepted the complete monastic precepts, become a bhikṣu, and attained Arhatship.
+I should recognize the kindness of the Tathāgata and requite His kindness because the Tathāgata once shared His seat with me.
+Moreover, today in the midst of His four large groups [of disciples], He poured the Dharma water of the Mahāyāna on the crown of my head.”

-At that time in the multitude, there were those assuming the appearance and deportment of bhikṣus, those assuming the appearance and deportment of upāsakas, and those assuming the appearance and deportment of non-upāsakas.
+Among the multitude were those assuming the appearance and deportment of bhikṣus, those assuming the appearance and deportment of upāsakas, and those assuming the appearance and deportment of non-upāsakas.
 Leaning sideways, bending forward or back, they all were in disguise under the power of the māra.
-At that time Ānanda asked the Buddha, "World-Honored One, this huge multitude, having left the scum, are firm and true like the sandalwood grove.
-Why do those others stay in this multitude?"
+Then Ānanda asked the Buddha, “World-Honored One, this huge multitude, having left the scum, are firm and true like the sandalwood grove.
+Why do those others stay in this multitude?”

 The Buddha advised Ānanda, "Ask Mahākāśyapa."